gamesbook/protograf/docs/source/development.rst

 Some useful tools:

 - https://github.com/retext-project/retext - a reStructuredText editor
-- https://github.com/mgedmin/restview - a reStructuredText viewer in your browser
+- https://github.com/mgedmin/restview - a reStructuredText viewer in your browser;
-  (but currently does not support Sphinx directives)
+  it currently does **not** support Sphinx directives
 - https://pypi.org/project/sphinx-view/ - a reStructuredText viewer in your browser
   that *does* support Sphinx directives (but is quite dated)